Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

 Let $G$ be a planar embedded graph in~$\Sp$ and $\varphi\in \Homeo^+(\Sp,V(G))$ be a homeomorphism.
-Recall from the introduction that the pair $(G, \varphi)$ is called \emph{admissible} (in $\Sp$) if $G$ has no isolated vertices and $\varphi(e)$ is isotopic to~$e$ for each $e\in E(G)$.
-In this section, we provide a criterion for checking if a given critically fixed Thurston map arises by blowing up some admissible pair $(G, \varphi)$.
+Recall from the introduction that the pair $(G, \varphi)$ is called \emph{admissible} (in $\Sp$) if $G$ has no isolated vertices and $\varphi(e)$ is isotopic to~$e$ rel.\ $V(G)$ for each $e\in E(G)$.
+In this subsection, we establish some basic properties of critically fixed Thurston maps obtained by blowing up admissible pairs.

-First, we summarize mapping properties of (critically fixed) Thurston maps obtained by blowing up admissible pairs.